LitiumAB/Education/Developer Education/Tasks/Redis/README.md

 To enable Redis features you need to set a connectionstring so that your Litium Application can connect from its container to the Redis container that was created in the [Docker task](../Docker).

-By also setting a value for Prefix we can use the same Redis-container for multiple local Litium installations, just use a unique prefix for every installation.
+By setting a value for Prefix you can use the same Redis-container for multiple local Litium installations, just use a unique prefix for every installation.

 Make the following changes in `appsettings.json` in the MVC-project: